Some people have concerns that disorders on the autism spectrum might be linked to vaccines. Now we’re getting personal — at least for me.

-“Measles is a serious disease that can lead to hospitalization and even death,” said Sally J. Wheeler, M.D., pediatrician with Norton Children’s Medical Associates – Clarksville.
+“Measles is a serious disease that can lead to hospitalization and even death,” said Sally J. Wheeler, M.D., pediatrician with Norton Children’s Medical Group – Clarksville.
 “It spreads very easily among those who aren’t vaccinated — just being in the same room with someone who has measles can get you infected.”

 If you have questions about measles or to schedule a vaccination, contact a Primary care provider or pediatrician.

 - All children ages 12 months and older who have not received the measles, mumps and rubella (MMR) vaccine should get the first dose as soon as possible.
 A second MMR dose is routinely recommended between age 4 and 6 but can be given as soon as 28 days after the first dose.